turbot/steampipe-plugin-terraform/docs/index.md

   plugin = "terraform"

   # Paths is a list of locations to search for Terraform configuration files
+  # Paths can be configured with a local directory, a remote Git repository URL, or an S3 bucket URL
+  # Wildcard based searches are supported, including recursive searches
   # All paths are resolved relative to the current working directory (CWD)
-  # Wildcard based searches are supported, including recursive searches
   # Defaults to CWD
   paths = [ "*.tf" ]
 }